r3e-network/neo_service_layer/docs/architecture/architecture-overview.md

 ## Introduction

-The Neo Service Layer is a comprehensive middleware platform designed to provide centralized Chainlink-like functionality for the Neo N3 blockchain.
+The Neo Service Layer is a comprehensive middleware platform designed to provide functionality for the Neo N3 blockchain.
 It offers a suite of services that enable developers to create, deploy, and manage decentralized applications with enhanced capabilities such as external data integration, automated task execution, and secure function management.

 ## System Architecture